 We’re looking forward to covering a range of topics that ask thought-provoking questions including, but not limited to, what’s driving the new consumer mindset, where are the new health experts and what does the future look like for non-wellness-centric brands?

-Kicking things off is, Senior Creative Strategist, Laura Lutz’s article on the five drivers fuelling the wellness trend.
+Senior Creative Strategist, Laura Lutz talks us through the five drivers fuelling the wellness trend.